 RESET volunteers love sharing what they know with children, and this is one reason the program continues to be so popular with schools and students.
-Although we certainly want children to learn something new and improve their academic performance, we mostly want them to have exciting early engagements with hands-on science.
+Although we certainly want children to learn something new and improve their academic performance, we mostly want them to have exciting early engagements with hands-on STEM learning.
 RESET may be the first time many of these students have had an enjoyable, non-threatening experience with science and math.
 You have the opportunity to change their negative attitudes toward these subjects forever.

 Before You Arrive

-- Before your classroom visit, try a dress rehearsal or “dry run” of your experiment (especially if it is your first time) with a family member, friend or a child who is the same age as your students.
+- Before your classroom visit, try a dress rehearsal or “dry run” of your experiment or activity (especially if it is your first time) with a family member, friend or a child who is the same age as your students.